adamsmith/dac-abx-test/README.md

 # dac-abx-test
-AB test two DACs to see if you can tell the difference
+AB test two DACs or headphone amplifiers to see if you can tell the difference, and/or which one you truly prefer

 ## Main hardware setup